-To erase the Sector Protection Register, clock a four-byte command sequence of 3Dh, 2Ah, 7Fh, and CFh into the device.
-After the opcode sequence has been clocked in, deassert the $\overline{\text{CS}}$ pin to initiate the internally self-timed erase cycle.
-Erasing the Sector Protection Register takes a maximum time of t{PE} .
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
-If the device is powered-down before the erase cycle is done, the contents of the Sector Protection Register cannot be guaranteed.
+To erase the Sector Protection Register, a four-byte command sequence of 3Dh, 2Ah, 7Fh, and CFh must be clocked into the device.
+After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed erase cycle.
+Erasing of the Sector Protection Register takes a maximum time of $t{\text{PE}}$ .
+During this time, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register indicates that the device is busy.
+If the device is powered-down before the erase cycle is done, then the contents of the Sector Protection Register cannot be guaranteed.

 The Sector Protection Register can be erased with sector protection enabled or disabled.
 Since the erased state (FFh) of each byte in the Sector Protection Register is used to indicate that a sector is specified for protection, leaving the sector protection enabled during the erasing of the register allows the protection scheme to be more effective in the prevention of accidental programming or erasing of the device.
-If an erroneous program or erase command is sent to the device immediately after erasing the Sector Protection Register and before the register can be reprogrammed, the erroneous program or erase command is not processed because all sectors are protected.
+If an erroneous program or erase command is sent to the device immediately after erasing the Sector Protection Register and before the register can be reprogrammed, then the erroneous program or erase command is not processed because all sectors are protected.